protobuf:generate-test

 2.1.0 |

-Set whether to attach all compiled protobuf sources to the output of this Maven project so that they are included in any generated JAR.
+Enable attaching all compiled protobuf sources to the output of this Maven project so that they are included in any generated JAR.

-Note that if you are using dependencies as sources, then those will also be attached, and may have license implications.
-Therefore, this will default to Default: false |
+If one is using dependencies as sources, then those will also be attached, and may have license implications.
+Prior to v4.0.0, this defaulted to Default: true |

 <excludes> |